 Taxi and autorickshaws are available everywhere.
 Another option is the app-based cab services like Ola and Uber are available in many cities.
 (Download the app from google play store or apple) These are competitive with autorickshaw (Tuk-tuk) in terms of price.
 The internet data price has gone down in India, so you can track your route.
 For short distance in some cities cycle rickshaws are also available.

-It is ok to wear bikinis in Goa and some other beaches.
+It is ok to wear bikinis on Goa’s beaches and some other beaches.

 Short skirts, shorts, and short dresses are ok in big cities like Mumbai, Delhi (Some parts) and Bangalore if you are going to the pub etc.